 For many of us who regard ourselves as somewhere in the middle politically, I believe that there are two major issues that separate most who would identify as Republicans from those who would identify as Democrats.
-The first is whether we regard the government or the private sector as more capable of handling most problems, with the Republicans arguing for private sector solutions and the Democrats leaning to government ones.
-Personally I believe that good public education and public safety (national defense and domestic policing) are best handled by the government, but most else, like housing and job creation, are better handled by the private sector.
-I believe that government regulation is important, but should be simple, clear and enforceable, rather than provide a feeding frenzy for lawyers and lobbyists, and that those guilty of violating such regulations should be more severely punished, in a manner commensurate with the harm created by their deeds.
-(This is rarely true today.)
-Democrats are much more likely to be suspicious of business, and see the government as having a much bigger role in an ideal society, such as providing housing and jobs and regulating comprehensively and heavily.
+The first is whether we regard the government or the private sector as more capable of handling most problems, with Republicans generally arguing for private sector solutions and Democrats leaning to government ones.
+I identify as a Liberal Republican because I believe that good public education and public safety (national defense and domestic policing and incarceration) are best handled by the government, but most else, like housing and job creation, are better handled by the private sector.
+I believe that government regulation is important, but should be simple, clear and enforceable.
+Regulation that provides a feeding frenzy for lawyers and lobbyists is highly problematic and often counterproductive.
+I also believe that those guilty of violating laws should be more severely punished, in a manner commensurate with the harm created by their deeds.
+(This is rarely true in America today for “white collar” crime.)
+In contrast to these Liberal Republican views, my Democrat friends are much more likely to be suspicious of business, and see the government as having a much bigger role in an ideal society, such as providing housing and jobs and regulating comprehensively and heavily.

-While it is commonplace to say that America is the land of opportunity, the data increasingly demonstrates that today we are doing a poor job as a nation of providing clear paths to upward mobility.
+While it is commonplace to say that America is the land of broad opportunity, this has been changing in America for a while now.
+That is a tragedy.
+The data increasingly demonstrates that we are now doing a poor job as a nation of providing clear paths to upward mobility.
 This is in part because of things like globalization and technology, but also in part because we have had few effective government strategies to promote upward mobility.
 And one of the reasons we have few effective strategies, in addition to our gridlocked government, is the muddled mess most of our politicians make of the issue.
 For example, President Obama’s 2013 Osawatomie, Kansas speech beautifully focused on equality of opportunity rather than equality of results.
 But the conversation quickly shifted to talking about the one percenters, which is much more about equality of result than equality of opportunity.
 A LOT more Americans will support proactive government policies that are laser focused on equality of opportunity than policies that seek to achieve equality of result.
 After all, part of the American Dream can be summarized in the famous quote, “Socialism never took root in America because the poor see themselves not as an exploited proletariat but as temporarily embarrassed millionaires.”